mathesar-foundation/mathesar/docs/docs/installation/ubuntu-manual.md

 sudo su - postgres
 psql -c "alter user postgres with password 'StrongAdminP@ssw0rd'"
 ```
 Now we can create our database, and user.
 Replace `yourdbname`, `youruser` and `yourpass` with your own, secure variables.
 Remember the `;` after each command.
+WRITE DOWN THESE SETTINGS.
+You will need them again later.
 ```sh
 sudo -u postgres psql #if you are not already in psql prompt CREATE DATABASE yourdbname;